Table of Contents

 9. Master Lock DSCHSD32D Heavy Duty Single Cylinder, Grade 2 Commercial Deadbolt

-Master Lock is a trusted lock brand that’s been around for ages, and with their Nightwatch Combination Deadbolt with Bump Stop Cylinder, they’ve decided to tackle the issue of lock bumping head-on.
+Master Lock is a trusted lock brand that’s been around for ages, and with their Nightwatch Combination Deadbolt with Bump-Proof Stop Cylinder, they’ve decided to tackle the issue of lock bumping head-on.

-Known for making some of the best door locks on the market.
+Known for making some of the best on the market.

-Master Lock has unveiled revolutionary technology in the Nightwatch, proving they make some of the best bump-proof locks as well.
+Master Lock has unveiled revolutionary technology in the Nightwatch, proving they make some locks as well.
 The Nightwatch Combination Deadbolt features a special interior pin to prevent it from jumping as it would with traditional lock bumping.
 This keeps the cylinder from turning and burglars out of your home.

 As far as entry goes, it comes with a keyed deadbolt as well as a keyless combination lock for ultimate flexibility.
 However, as mentioned, its cutting-edge cylinder design is virtually picks and bump-proof.

-The Master Lock Nightwatch Combination Deadbolt with Bump Stop Cylinder was designed to provide users with superior security and flexibility while putting an end to lock bumping once and for all.
+The Master Lock Nightwatch Combination Deadbolt is designed to provide users with flexibility while putting an end to lock bumping once and for all.

 Pros